ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 <img class="p-image float-image" width="200" alt="Suz Hinton" src="/img/js-conf-budapest/speaker-ohhoe.jpg">

-### Rachel Watson: The Internet of Cats
+### Rachel White: The Internet of Cats

-Rachel is ...
+Rachel is a front end developer at IBMWatson.
+A lover of retro graphics & horror & coding & games, but above all, of Cats.

 You can find her on Twitter using the handle [@ohhoe](https://twitter.com/ohhoe).
+Find out more about her and her projects on [rachelisaweso.me](rachelisaweso.me) and [imcool.online](imcool.online)

 <blockquote class="clear"><p>
 Ever lose out on a good night's rest because your pesky cats keep waking you up at 4am for food?